 THREE BILLBOARDS OUTSIDE EBBING, MISSOURI (2018 nominee)

-In Martin McDonagh’s earlier, 2008 cult hit In Bruges, you felt sorry for Colin Farrell’s bungling hitman, even though he (inadvertently) shot a child.
+In Martin McDonagh’s 2008 black comedy In Bruges, you felt sorry for Colin Farrell’s bungling hitman, despite his crimes.
 You laughed when he beat up the Canadian Guy.
 In Ebbing, senseless violence makes viewers wince, while racist thug Dixon never endears like Farrell.

 GREEN BOOK (2019 nomine)